ifrotz/iosfrotz/FrotzSupport.md

 If you have general comments or feedback about Frotz, you can post it on the [Frotz Discussion group](http://groups.google.com/group/ifrotz-discuss), or feel free to send email to **ifrotz at gmail dot com**.

+**Update 09/30/2017**

+Attention DropBox users:

+On September 28, Dropbox discontinued the version of their API which Frotz uses to automatically sync saved games between devices and your DropBox account.
+Frotz 1.8.1, which restores DB support, was submitted to the App Store early this week but is stuck in App Review limbo.
+It should hopefully be available soon.
+Until then, you can access saved game files using the built in web/ftp server.

 **Update 09/06/2016**